Impact on the Environment and Warnings

 When mounting and unmounting devices to the filesystem, make sure not to mount over an existing filesystem (for example: /var ).
 This could cause problems with system stability and/or data loss.

-The USB device must be formatted with FAT, FAT32, EXT2 or EXT3 file system.
+The USB device must be formatted with FAT, FAT32, EXT2, or EXT3 file system.
+Gaia 3.10 also supports EXT4 and XFS file systems.
 NTFS or extFAT file systems are not supported.

 Mounting a USB storage drive